montrealrobotics/ARCap/README.md

 ```
 python data_collection_server.py --handedness left # --no_camera if D435 is not connected
 ```
+Once you run this script, there should be a message in the console saying, 'Initialization complete'

+1. Put on the headset and open the ARcap app.
+The headset does not need to have a wired connection to the laptop.
+2. Enter the IP of your laptop when prompted.
+3. Select between gripper, leap hand and bimanual and follow the onscreen instructions to place the franka arms.
+4. Once the robot position is set, pose data will stream to the laptop and you will see the robot follow your controller position.
+The green dots should follow your fingertip positions.

 All collected data will be stored in `data/<yyyy-mm-dd-hh-mm-ss>`, each trajectory has its own folder named: `data/<yyyy-mm-dd-hh-mm-ss>/<yyyy-mm-dd-hh-mm-ss>`.
 Each frame is stored as a `.npz`